Imanebln/csharp-intermediate-concepts/README.md

 ###### Nullable Types:
  - The null value is useful for initializing reference types.
 So, it is logical that we can’t assign the null value to the value type because the null is itself a reference.

+###### Structures
+ - A structure is a value type, in the opposite of a class which is a reference type, and it has its own fields, methods, and constructors like a class.
+ - The structure is a value type, while the class is a reference type.
+ -